Hugh Martin: Hidden Treasures

 “Hugh Martin was the last living songwriter who contributed to the golden era of Broadway and Hollywood musicals,” says Bloom.
 “This collection puts his art and philosophy on display for all of us to enjoy and learn from.”
 Rudman adds: “Ken and I were fortunate to know Hugh and to benefit from his involvement in producing this CD.
 Our interviews and 10 years of correspondence give the project a wonderful authenticity.”

-Other entries in the Harbinger Songwriters Series include Strouse and Adams’ All American Backers Audition, Noel Coward Sings Sail Away and Other Coward Rarities, and Richard Rodgers: Command Performance.
+Other entries in the Harbinger Songwriters Series include Strouse and Adams’ All American Backers Audition, Noel Coward Sings Sail Away and Other Coward Rarities, Richard Rodgers: Command Performance, and the new 2014 release, Sheldon Harnick: Hidden Treasures.